SAG Awards: Five things to know, from Viola Davis’s amazing reaction shot to a big win for ‘The Trial of the Chicago 7’

 ‘The Crown’ and ‘Schitt’s Creek’ dominated yet again.

 It’s a familiar scene: Netflix’s “The Crown” and Pop TV’s “Schitt’s Creek” went home with multiple trophies.
-Gillian Anderson won for playing British Prime Minister Margaret Thatcher, and the cast walked away with ensemble in a drama series.
-“Schitt’s Creek” likewise earned the ensemble in a comedy series prize, while Catherine O’Hara took another victory lap for her role as eccentric matriarch Moira Rose.
+Gillian Anderson won for playing British Prime Minister Margaret Thatcher, and the cast walked away with the prize for ensemble in a drama series.
+“Schitt’s Creek” earned the ensemble in a comedy series prize, while Catherine O’Hara took another victory lap for her role as eccentric matriarch Moira Rose.

-Elsewhere on the TV side, Jason Bateman triumphed in the lead role for Netflix’s “Ozark,” and gave shout-outs to medical workers and urged everyone to get the covid-19 vaccine: “Go get your shot and let’s all get back to normal."
+Elsewhere on the TV side, Jason Bateman triumphed in the lead role for Netflix’s “Ozark,” and gave shout-outs to medical workers and urged everyone to get a coronavirus vaccination: “Go get your shot and let’s all get back to normal.”

 There were a few ‘only in an award show during a global pandemic’ moments.